Things to do in Penzance, West Cornwall:

 The Scillonian III Passenger Ferry sets sail from Penzance harbour with the journey each way taking around three hours.
 While it’s not far, the waters are very shallow in places and the Passenger Ferry has to travel slowly to avoid being grounded.

 A destination pub for food lovers, if you are looking to visit the Tolcarne Inn then do book in advance.
 I was fortunate to have a reservation for supper as it is very popular with both tourists and locals.
 This whitewashed stone pub is a twenty-minute walk along the Western Promenade from Penzance, nestling within the seawall just before Newlyn.
 This historic fishing port is one of the biggest in the country, second only to Peterhead in Scotland, with more than one hundred ships based here.
 Fresh fish and shellfish from here are transported to the markets in London and the South East as well as, of course, the local market.
 Cornwall is home to famous fish restaurants such as Restaurant Nathan Outlaw and Rick Stein’s Seafood Restaurant to name a few.

 It would be churlish not to share some of the delicious seafood I tried.
-To start I chose the seared scallops with peas, pancetta, lettuce and mascarpone followed by fillet of cod with mussel and broad bean risotto and salsa verde.
-The scallops were succulent and tasty with the cod being cooked to perfection.
+To start, seared scallops with peas, pancetta, lettuce and mascarpone followed by fillet of cod with mussel and broad bean risotto and salsa verde.
+The scallops were succulent and tasty, the cod cooked to perfection.
 A glass of Sauvignon Blanc Riviera was a great accompaniment to the meal.

-For dessert, I plumped for the vanilla pannacotta with strawberries and homemade shortbread.
+For dessert, the vanilla pannacotta with strawberries and homemade shortbread.
 Chef and owner Ben Tunnicliffe came out of the kitchen as I was finishing my meal to greet guests.
 His passion for the area and making the best of the high quality of produce available locally was evident.

 Tremenheere Sculpture Gardens.